carronj/LensIt/README.md

 Many parts use the flat-sky approximation, with likely extension to curved-sky in a near future.
 To use the GPU implementation of some of the routines, you will need pyCUDA. (https://mathema.tician.de/software/pycuda)

+An ipython notebook 'demo_basics.ipynb' covers the simple aspects of building simulation librairies etc.
-Example and tests scripts might follow, or (much simpler) just write to me.
+Other example and tests scripts might follow, or you may just write to me.